 As stated earlier, the Montessori classroom is a mixed-age classroom.
-Over time, the goal is that each classroom will become a community of learners, and that students remain together (as much as possible) with the same teachers and classmates as they progress through each 3-year block (kindergarten, grades 1-3 and grades 46 and eventually grades 7-8).
-To build successful Montessori teaching environments, we will aim to have twenty four (24) students in each lower and upper elementary classroom, and eighteen (16) students in our kindergarten class.
-Each classroom will have one (1) Lead Teacher and one (1) Assistant.
-This class size plan will provide teachers with opportunities to provide individualized attention to their students and to observe each child, each day.
-It will also enable small-group work, as well as full-group work and projects.
-Most public Montessori schools around the country strive for that approximate number, though during the School's growth years there may be classes that are slightly larger, or slightly smaller.
-We will have additional teacher presence as needed during those growth years.
+Over time, our classrooms have become communities of learners thanks to the practice of keeping classroom groups together (as much as possible) with the same classmates as they progress through each 3-year block (kindergarten, grades 1-3 and grades 4-6 grades 7-9, and grades 10-12).
+To build successful Montessori teaching environments, we strive for fourteen (14) students in our kindergarten class, fourteen (14) to twenty-four (24) students in each lower and upper elementary classroom, and fourteen (14) to twenty-four (24) students in our Junior Varsity (7-9) and Varsity (10-12) Classrooms.
+We strive to provide each classroom with these enrollment numbers one (1) Lead Teacher and one (1) Assistant.
+As enrollment numbers can vary from year to year, as will the assignment of staffing to classrooms.
+This class size plan allows for teachers to provide individualized attention to their students and to observe each child, each day.
+It also enables small-group work, as well as full-group work and projects.
+Most public Montessori schools around the country strive for those approximate numbers.